 This prevention indicator is the number of children aged 10-17 who received their first substantive outcome following an offence (Caution, Conditional Caution or Conviction) shown as a rate per 100,000 children in the general population.
 In recent years, the number and rate have reduced significantly, reflecting the positive impact of youth crime diversion and prevention and wider early help services which can address children's needs and behaviour before they become problematic.
 The concern is that during the pandemic, opportunities to offer preventative support may have been missed and more children may enter the formal justice system in the future as a result.
-This is not proving to the main offence be the case at present, as the number in the youth justice system is at an all-time low.
-The local rate for the period April 2021- March 2022 has reduced significantly from 124 to 62.4 per notional 100,000.
-Low numbers mean the YJB has not published the latest data for B&NES.
+This is not proving to be the case at present, as the number in the youth justice system is at an all-time low.
+The local rate has reduced significantly from 124 to 62.4 per notional 100,000.

 This data is shared with the Youth Crime Prevention Board, together with a commentary on the characteristics of the children who have entered the justice system, to inform planning and targeting.
-Peer on peer violence is the most common offence (and it appears that more girls may be becoming involved although this is not yet reflected in the YOS caseload).
-Ethnicity is proportionate within this sample, although there is wider disproportionality and Board participants are reflecting on how they ensure services are always accessible and meet children's individual needs.
+It has been identified that younger children are getting involved in violence, often in the context of groups of children, and it appears that more girls may be becoming involved.
+Ethnicity is proportionate within this sample, although there is wider disproportionality and participants are reflecting on how they ensure services are always accessible and meet children's individual needs.
 Going forward, prevention services including Compass, need to appropriately target these children.